MichiganDaily/rollup-plugin-dsv/README.md

 import data from "../data.csv?autoType=false"
 ```

+When typing, dates will not be converted to Date objects, they will remain as a string.

 If you want to only retrieve certain columns of values from a DSV, use the `columns` query paramter.
 The following import will only import the `a` and `b` columns from a CSV file:

 ```javascript